paulfoley/Udacity_Nanodegree-Full_Stack/Mad_Libs/README.md

 # Project - Mad Libs

-Games are one of the most common use cases of web applications and programming in general..
+Games are one of the most common applications on the web.

 ## Project Overview

-In this project, we'll build an [Mad Libs](http://www.madlibs.com/) game that will have a user input nouns, verbs, and adjectives then output a funny sentence using their inputs.
+In this project, we'll build a [Mad Libs](http://www.madlibs.com/) game that will have a user input nouns, verbs, and adjectives then output a funny sentence using their inputs.

 ## Getting Started